Trailer best viewed full screen or in pop-out mode.

 NINA WU is a tale of power and control, a psychological thriller about the compromises and subjugation women face in the film industry.
 Instead of a monolithic “#MeToo” approach, the film incorporates elements that impact real people who deal with workplace exploitation as part of their life journey – mental and emotional stability, lifestyle preferences, family situations, etc.

 Prompted by unsavory exploits from the likes of Harvey Weinstein, Chang Tso-chi, Doz Niu and Luc Besson, NINA WU star and co-screenwriter Wu Ke-xi began writing the story of a wannabe actress so desperate for her chance of fame that she would put herself through anything.
-Building on some of her own experiences, in the film she gives a gripping performance of a woman’s descent into the dark, hellish world of the movie business where conditions on the set with a bullying director imperil her mental state and physical well-being.
+Building on some of her own experiences, in the film she gives a gripping performance of a woman’s descent into the dark, hellish world of the movie business where conditions on the set with a bullying director imperil her physical safety and already tenuous mental state.

 In the film-within-a-film storyline, NINA WU contrasts the lead character’s desire for success with her acceptance of a questionable script and increasingly deplorable conditions during filming.
 It also introduces sexual orientation and family issues that add to her mounting stress as the film progresses.